 Status Quo – Classic Project Portfolio Management through Desktop tools

-You always have the option to do nothing.
+Of course, you always have the option to do nothing.
 We would be remiss in not including it since it is the most popular course of action.
 And, many times it is the appropriate option.
 By “do nothing” we assume you have not yet invested in a PPM system.
 Further, it assumes you rely on a combination of desktop tools (MS Excel, Project, PowerPoint) to track projects and create reports; email for workflow; and share drives for document management.
 If your organization completes a relatively small number of repeatable projects and/or you just don’t have the budget to invest in a purpose-built tool, sticking with what you have may be a rational course of inaction.

 Project Management Tools – Collaborative Project Team Softwares

-This option is for organizations focused on facilitating collaborative project team execution.
+This option works for organizations focused on facilitating collaborative project team execution.
 The priority is ease of procurement, adoption and use, as well as achieving the fastest business impact and ROI.
 These organizations are less concerned with functionality robustness.
 They are also willing to forego having a clear growth path in areas like resource, portfolio and financial management.
 As such, they are not designed to transverse the spectrum of PPM maturity levels.
 If formal structure project management is not a mission-critical core competency and Total Cost of Ownership (TCO) is a major concern, these pay by credit card options are attractive.

 Enterprise PMO Solution – PPM Solutions for Project Management Offices